bioidiap/bob.pipelines/doc/xarray.rst

 that class to see what options are possible.

 Now let’s fit our pipeline with our xarray dataset.
-Ideally, we want this fit step be postponed until the we call ``dask.compute`` on our results.
+Ideally, we want this fit step be postponed until the we call :any:`dask.compute` on our results.
 But this does not happen here which we will explain later.

 .. doctest::